thecartercenter/nemo/docs/development-setup.md

   - ImageMagick is used to resize uploaded images.
   - It should be available through any of the package managers listed above.
 If not it can be built from source.

+1. **Chrome (Browser) 60+**
+  - Used for automated browser testing.

-1. **PhantomJS 1.9+**
+1. **Chromedriver 2.35+**
-  - PhantomJS is a headless browser that allows testing JavaScript.
+  - Handles running Chrome headlessly for feature specs.
   - It should be available through any of the package managers listed above.
 If not it can be built from source.
-  - The Rails Gem that talks to PhantomJS is called Poltergeist.
+  - The Rails Gem that talks to Chromedriver is called `selenium-webdriver`.

-1. **Firefox**
-  - Firefox is used for automated browser testing.

 1. **GraphViz 2.36+**
   - [GraphViz](http://graphviz.org/) is used to visualize the relationships between data in the database.